Iván Espinosa de los Monteros: Political career

 Linked to the political party Vox since its foundation in 2013, he held the position of General Secretary of the Provisional Organizing Committee before the celebration of the first party congress.
 In that congress, he was elected Secretary-General of the party until October 2016 when he assumed as Deputy Secretary for International Relations.
 He was part of the electoral list of Vox in the 2014 European election in Spain, led by former First Vice President of the European Parliament Vidal-Quadras.
 Vox did not obtain representation.
 He also bid for a seat of senator representing Madrid in the 2015 and 2016 general elections, failing to become a member of the Upper House after receiving, respectively, and votes, well short of the and votes obtained by the last elected senator in each election.

 A noted orator, Espinosa has represented his party in various political gatherings on television.
-Likewise, he has manifested himself in favor of the unity of Spain and the monarchy and has stated that he has been a voter of the People's Party, a formation to which he is currently critical.
+Likewise, he has manifested himself in favor of the unity of Spain and the monarchy and has said that he formerly voted for the People's Party, of which he has since been critical.
 Espinosa has criticized the 2004 Gender Violence Act on several occasions and he has also manifested himself in favor of the criminalisation of parties not believing in the "unity of Spain" and of those that "do not renege on Marxism."

 For the 2019 general election, Espinosa was chosen to occupy the third place in the electoral list of Vox to the Congress of Deputies.
 On 28 April, he was elected MP for Madrid.
 On 21 May he was appointed Spokesperson of the Vox Parliamentary Group in the Congress.

 He left the party in August 2023, shortly after 2023 Spanish general election.